 DNA → RNA → protein.

-As revealed in the history of molecular biology, the language of information is used ubiquitously by molecular biologists.
+The language of information is used ubiquitously by molecular biologists.
 Genes as linear DNA sequences of bases are said to carry “information” for the production of proteins.
 During protein synthesis, the information is “transcribed” from DNA to messenger RNA and then “translated” from RNA to protein.
-During DNA replication, and subsequent inheritance, it is often said that what is passed from one generation to the next is the “information” in the genes, namely the linear ordering of bases along complementary DNA strands.
-Historians of biology have tracked the entrenchment of information-talk in molecular biology, and philosophers of biology have questioned whether a definition of “information” can be provided that adequately captures its usage in the field.
+With respect to inheritance, it is often said that what is passed from one generation to the next is the “information” in the genes, namely the linear ordering of bases along complementary DNA strands.
+Historians of biology have tracked the entrenchment of information-talk in molecular biology (Kay 2000) since its introduction.

-The information concept (with its associated concepts of code, transcription, translation, reading frame, etc.) has indisputably played a major role in the history of molecular biology.
-The question for philosophers of biology is whether an analysis of the concept of information can capture this role.
-The usage of “information” in the mathematical theory of communication is too impoverished to capture the molecular biological usage (for critiques see Sarkar 1996b, 1996c; Sterelny and Griffiths 1999, 101–104) and the usage in cognitive neuroscience, with its talk of “representations” (e.g., Crick 1988, 154–155) may be said to be too rich.
-The coded sequences in the DNA are more than just a signal with some number of bits that may or may not be accurately transmitted, yet they are not said to have within them a representation of the structure of the protein.
-(The way in which the linear order of amino acids in a protein determine its three dimensional structure is still an unsolved problem; however, even if these rules were known, it is doubtful that molecular biology would use the language of “representation.”)
+The question for philosophers of biology is whether an analysis of the concept of information can capture the various ways in which the concept is used in molecular biology (e.g., Maynard Smith 2000).
+The usage of “information” in the mathematical theory of communication is too impoverished to capture the molecular biological usage, since the coded sequences in the DNA are more than just a signal with some number of bits that may or may not be accurately transmitted (Sarkar 1996b,c; Sterelny and Griffiths 1999; Shannon and Weaver 1949).
+Conversely, the usage in cognitive neuroscience, with its talk of “representations” (e.g., Crick 1988) may be said to be too rich, since the coded sequences in the DNA are also not said to have within them a representation of the structure of the protein (Darden 2006b).
 No definition of “information” as it is used in molecular biology has yet received wide support among philosophers of biology.

-Stephen Downes distinguishes three positions on the relation between information and the natural world:
+Stephen Downes (2006) helpfully distinguishes three positions on the relation between information and the natural world:

 - Information is present in DNA and other nucleotide sequences.
 Other cellular mechanisms contain no information.